Giant pandas: living proof that conservation works species:

 Pandas typically lead a solitary life.
 They're excellent tree climbers, but they spend most of their time feeding.
 They can eat for 14 hours a day, mainly bamboo, which is 99% of their diet (though they sometimes eat eggs or small animals too).

 Giant pandas are living proof that conservation works.
 And even better, by protecting pandas we’re also helping protect the wider environment where they live, for all the wildlife and the people that depend on it.

-They live mainly in deciduous broadleaf, mixed conifer and sub-alpine coniferous forests between elevations of about 1,200-3,400 metres.
+Pandas live mainly in deciduous broadleaf, mixed conifer and sub-alpine coniferous forests, between elevations of about 1,200-3,400 metres, of south-central China.

 Why giant pandas are so important